 (previously the Pet Bird Report).
 This is edited by

 Sally Blanchard who has been working with (and writing about)

 Let me just say this: I had a subscription to "Bird Talk" for a year or two after I got my first parrot, and with the exception of an article or two, I wouldn't hesitate to toss all those magazines.
 Now that I have discovered the Companion Parrot Quarterly, I have ordered two sets of back issues and you would be hard pressed to get me to part with any of them.

 If you are in the Tucson area (as I am), support the Tucson Avian Rescue Association: TARA.
 They offer a class in bird and parrot care, find homes for unwanted birds and can even help you to rescue and adopt a bird!

-HARI is the Hagen Avicultural Research Institute, and has some interesting papers on avian nutrition, in particular I have a local copy of an essay by Mark Hagen on Avian Nutrition.
+There used to be a site online that called itself the Hagen Avicultural Research Institute.
+It had some interesting papers on avian nutrition, I found the following essay by Mark Hagen on Avian Nutrition there, long ago.